alphaofficial/video-highlights-extractor/README.md

 pip install -e .[all]
 ```

-The library uses a modular architecture with separate extractors for each mode in `video_highlights/core/`.
+The library uses a modular architecture with separate extractors for each mode in `video_highlights/core/`.# video-highlights-extractor